playboy777/learngit/readme.txt

-Git is a version control system.
+Git is a distribute version control system.
-GIt is free software.
+GIt 000 is free software.
+test